KSaid-1/galaxy_classification_guide/README.md

 - Open a new CasJobs query window and use the query in `input/queries/DATA7901_DR19_casjobs_spectra.sql`.
 To keep the output manageable for testing, adapt the select to `TOP (100)` (see notes in the SQL file).
 - Run the query.
 Export to CSV and inspect.
 If/when you decide to export the full spectroscopic set, note that files will be large; plan storage and versioning appropriately.
+ - Note: Exporting the full spectroscopic dataset can also exceed the default **CasJobs quota** (about **500 MB**).
+If you hit quota errors, request a quota increase in CasJobs and try again.

 ### Troubleshooting